Nanay River

 The Nanay is a blackwater river and it has a high fish species richness, including several that are well known from the aquarium industry.
 Some of these, notably green discus, are the result of accidental introductions that happened in the 1970s.

+The river is the location of hundreds of illegal artisanal mines digging for gold.

+The 2012 floods of the Amazon, Itaya, and Nanay rivers, amid the heaviest rains the region had faced in 40 years, left approximately 80,000 people homeless.